wolz-CODElife/docs-hedera-local-node/README.md

 ### Folder Setup

-The folder setup for Hedera Local Node includes various directories needed for configuration and operation.
+The folder setup for the Hedera Local Node includes various directories needed for configuration and operation.
 ```lua
 hedera-local-node/
 ├── compose-network/